Ventilation

 In homes with heat pumps or ventilation systems

-Heat pumps, air conditioners and ceiling fans do not refresh the air.
+Heat pumps, air conditioners and ceiling fans do not bring in new fresh air.
 Instead, they move around air already in a room.
 You will need to open doors or windows to remove stale air and let in fresh air.

 If you have a home ventilation system, check if it recycles air or filters air: